golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 ## Funds safety

 When handling real funds, it is generally a good idea to [back up your Ray on Golem wallet](/docs/providers/wallet/backup).
-Note that Ray on Golem doesn't fully support the flows around this yet.
-Consider operating with low amounts of money for the time being.
+Note that Ray on Golem doesn't directly support password-locked wallets yet.
+Therefore, we recommend operating with low amounts of funds for the time being.

 To proceed with the above instructions you will need to access the Golem node service `yagna`.
 It should be running in the background after the first successful `ray up`, but if it is not, you can always start it up with `yagna service run` command.